DmitriyMX/LibBot/README.md

 <b>What is LibBot?</b>
 --------

 LibBot is a simple library for creating chat bots in Java.
 It supports running multiple chat protocols and connections simultaniously and seperately using a Module system.
-It comes with built-in console, Minecraft, Skype, and IRC chat modules and a basic command system.
+It comes with built-in console, Minecraft, Skype, Slack, and IRC chat modules and a basic command system.

 <b>How do I use it?</b>